aimms/documentation/webui/folder.rst

     :align: center

-The icofont.css will have classes defined for each icon as illustrated below:
+For eaxmple, the icofont.css may have classes defined for each icon as illustrated below:

 .. code-block:: css